danluke2/software_defined_customization/test_scripts/README.md

-# Experiments from Paper Submission HOWTO
+# Step for repeating experiments from paper submission

-This README explains the steps to perform the experiments from the NetSoft 22 paper submission.
+This README explains the steps to perform the experiments from the NetSoft '22 paper submission.